 People with drug addictions are also likely to experience intense withdrawal symptoms when the substance is not available or when they attempt to stop using.
 Withdrawal can range widely depending on how heavily the individual uses the drug and what kinds of substances they use.
 The process is often unpleasant and even dangerous.
 A medical detoxification process is the safest way to mitigate drug withdrawal.

-As we continue to learn more about drug abuse and addiction, we will find better ways to identify, diagnose and treat these conditions.
+As medical professionals continue to learn more about drug abuse and addiction, they will find better ways to identify, diagnose and treat these conditions.
 Addiction is both a mental illness and a disease, and it often co-occurs with other conditions like anxiety, depression, mood disorders and trauma.

-Moving forward, we can expect to see addiction professionals incorporating more neurology, biology and mental health care into the diagnosis process.
-Understanding the complexities of addiction better allows us to address a wider range of diagnoses for the most effective treatments.
+Moving forward, you can expect to see addiction professionals incorporating more neurology, biology and mental health care into the diagnosis process.
+Understanding the complexities of addiction better allows medical professionals to address a broader range of diagnoses for the most effective treatments.

 The benefit of differentiating between drug abuse and addiction is that determining the severity of your drug use makes it easier to find a successful treatment.
 While counseling or support groups may be enough for those in the early stages of substance abuse, more severe addictions typically require detox and inpatient substance use treatment.